hasufell/docker-gentoo-pydio/README.md

 commit your own configs and push to some private repository.

 ```
+cp -a ./config/examples/nginx-reverse/* ./config/nginx-reverse/
-cp -a ./config/examples/nginx/* ./config/nginx/
+cp -a ./config/examples/nginx-pydio/* ./config/nginx-pydio/
 cp -a ./config/examples/php5/* ./config/php5/
 cp -a ./config/examples/ssl/* ./config/ssl/
 ```

 You may want to adjust settings in the following config directories:
+* `./config/nginx-reverse` (will be mapped into `/etc/nginx/` of the front proxy)
-* `./config/nginx` (will be mapped into `/etc/nginx/`)
+* `./config/nginx-pydio` (will be mapped into `/etc/nginx/` of the pydio server)
 * `./config/php5` (will be mapped into `/etc/php/fpm-php5.6/`)
 * `./config/ssl/certs` (will be mapped into `/etc/ssl/certs/`)
 * `./config/ssl/auth` (will be mapped into `/etc/ssl/auth/`)

 Important settings:
-* make sure nginx and php5 run with the `www` group (should be pre-set), so that they can both access the pydio-data container
+* make sure nginx (pydio instance) and php5 run with the `www` group (should be pre-set), so that they can both access the pydio-data container
-* make sure the hostnames in `config/nginx/sites-enabled/pydio.conf` are set correctly
+* make sure the hostnames in `config/nginx-reverse/sites-enabled/pydio.conf` are set correctly
-* make sure you have a proper ssl certificate setup and nginx is configured to use it in `config/nginx/sites-enabled/pydio.conf`
+* make sure you have a proper ssl certificate setup and the nginx front proxy is configured to use it in `config/nginx-reverse/sites-enabled/pydio.conf`
 * __change the password__ in `create_pydio_db.sql`!
 This is for accessing the mysql server

 ## Starting via docker-compose